-The award period for this grant shall be July 1, 2024 - June 30, 2026.
-Projects should begin on July 1, 2024 and must be in operation no later than sixty (60) days after this date.
+The award period for this grant shall be July 1, 2024- June 30, 2026.
+Projects should begin on July 1, 2024, and must be in operation no later than sixty (60) days after this date.
 Failure to have the funded project operational within sixty (60) days from July 1, 2024, may result in termination of the grant and the de-obligation of all awarded funds.
-The award period for counties that are awarded a planning grant shall be July 1, 2024 - June 30, 2025.

-All projects must conclude, and all funding obligations must be made no later than June 30, 2026, unless they include a planning grant as outlined above.
+All projects must conclude, and all funding obligations must be made no later than June 30, 2026.
 All outstanding expenses must be paid, and the final fiscal report must be submitted via IntelliGrants within thirty (30) days of June 30, 2026.
 Proof of payment for all expenses must be provided with the final fiscal report.
 Late fiscal and programmatic reports will not be accepted.